taddeseanb/kenya-hub/docs/admin/index.md

 ## Discussions

 Discussions are managed within [github](https://github.com/lsc-hubs/kenya-hub/discussions).
-A widget is added to every resource page, so users can provide feedback or ask questions about the resource.
-These questions are stored as github discussion.
+A [giscus widget](https://giscus.app/) is added to every resource page, so users can provide feedback or ask questions about the resource.
+These questions are stored as github discussions.
 Discussions can be answered from the resource page (a github login is required) or from github discussions.
 Users should be invited to the github project to be able to administer github discussions.

 ## Maps